ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 2.md

 }
 ```

-We'll look at the Server Side Controller layer shortly.
+We'll look at the Server Side Controller shortly.

 ### Project Specific Implementation

-For abstraction purposes we define a common data service interface, specifying the generics:
+For abstraction purposes we define a common data service interface.
+This implements no new functionality, just specifies the generics.
 ```c#
 // CEC.Weather/Services/Interfaces/IWeatherForecastDataService.cs
 public interface IWeatherForecastDataService :